Hidden Korea: Bears and Divorce

 Apparently Koreans are putting these cute bears all around so that couples, people that have enough money to go all the way there and spend a lot, will not be happy any more and file their divorce there, spend a huge amount for the court proceedings, so that the country makes a bit more income as a result.
 Don’t believe me?
 Please take a look at the GDP breakdown of Korea:

 We were to go to the court the next morning, but I postponed it for when we were to be back to Georgia.
-I mean, why let them make even more money.
+I mean, why let them make even more money over us?
 No?